brahmlower/prefixed-api-key/readme.md

 ## Getting Started

-The Typescript implementation of Prefixed API Keys has a few technical decisions hardcoded, but this crates aims to give full control over which hashing algorithm and random number generator used.
+The original Typescript implementation of Prefixed API Keys has a few technical decisions hardcoded, but this crates aims to give full control over which hashing algorithm and random number generator are used.
 However this adds more complexity than may be desirable, so helpers are available to make configuration relatively painless.

-By installing the crate with the `sha2` feature flag, you can create an almost-entirely configured `PrefixedApiKeyController` instance using the `seam_defaults` function, which configures the controller in the same as as the Seam implementation.
+By installing the crate with the `sha2` feature flag, you can create an almost-entirely configured `PrefixedApiKeyController` instance using the `seam_defaults` function, which configures the controller the same way as Seam's Typescript implementation.

 ```rust
 use prefixed_api_key::PrefixedApiKeyController;